chenxiex/mlp-digit-clf/README.md

-# MLP-DIGIT-CLF
+# MLP-MNIST
-A handwritting digit classifier, using python and sklearn.
+A MLP MNIST dataset classifier, using python and sklearn.
 Just for learning.